OscarTopliss/website/content/academic-projects/cryptographic-system/_index.md

 My password verification system had a number of security features:
 ##### Dictionary Attack Mitigations
 - Argon2id is both **memory-hard** and **time-hard**.
-This means that running the algorithm to hash a password with Argon2id requires requires either a lot of memory, a lot of time, or both.
+This means that running the algorithm to hash a password with Argon2id requires either a lot of memory, a lot of time, or both.
 In my program's case, the parameters used to encrypt the password require 2GiB of memory, and encryption takes approximately 0.5 seconds.